catchupTJC/catchuptjc.github.io/_posts/2020-07-10-(SG)Rejoice Even in the Midst of Tribulations.md

 If we suffer for righteousness sake, we suffer for Christ; we suffer because we keep the faith in the Lord Jesus Christ, we suffer because we love Christ!
 Such sufferings are glorious.
 This is why believers will still be able to rejoice.

 ## Why do we rejoice in the midst of tribulations?
 **1. Because it is through many tribulations we enter the Kingdom of God**
 This was what Paul and Barnabas exhorted the believers.
-In their first missionary journey, they went to Galatia.
+In their first missionary journey, t hey went to Galatia.
 As they passed through from one town to another, many came to believe.
 Then Paul exhorted them to keep strong in their faith though they may meet many tribulations.

 Recall the first martyr in Acts.
 In Acts 7, Stephen was stoned to death but we remember his death as victorious because he kept his faith to the end.
 Though his enemies opposed him greatly; planted false witnesses to accuse him; Stephen continued to keep the Word of Truth and proclaimed Jesus.
 Even when these people were going to stone him, the face of Stephen was likened to the face of an angel; full of serenity.
 When he looked up to Heaven, a vision was shown to him and he saw Jesus Christ at the right hand of His Father.
 Stephen was really exhorted and was full of joy.
 He then told this vision to the people.
 The people hated him because they were enemies of Christ, and went on to stone him.
 But Stephen was filled with the peace of the Lord.
 As he was stoned, he prayed for those who persecuted him as well as for those who stoned him; he asked the Lord to forgive them for they didn’t know what they were doing.

 That was Stephen — full of faith, love from God, and courage.
 He went through sufferings and finally death by stoning.
 He suffered all these for Christ and we believe he has a kingdom in heaven.
 Hence, he was shown a vision when he looked up to heaven, seeing Jesus at the right hand of the Father shows that the salvation was with Stephen.
 Jesus ascended to heaven and was still interceding for Stephen.
 This is why Stephen had no fear.
 In the midst of tribulations, he continued to have hope and rejoice.
 This is the first reason.

-**2. Because it is through sufferings and tribulations we cultivate spiritual character** We always say that we must cultivate a spiritual character and only through tribulations we are able to cultivate this spiritual character.
+**2. Because it is through sufferings and tribulations we cultivate spiritual character**
+We always say that we must cultivate a spiritual character and only through tribulations we are able to cultivate this spiritual character.
 In Romans 5:1-5;

 *1 'Therefore, having been justified by faith, we have peace with God through our Lord Jesus Christ,